 Avoid Applying for New Credit

 After a bankruptcy filing, put a pause on applying for any and all new credit.
 While it is true that you are unlikely to be approved for new credit directly after bankruptcy, that is not the foremost reason why you should avoid applying for new loans and credit cards.
-Every time you fill out an application for credit, a hard inquiry shows up on your credit report and brings down your credit rating.
+Every time you fill out an application for credit, a hard inquiry shows up on your credit profile and brings down your credit rating.

 Check Your Credit Report Often

-Most financial experts recommend that consumers check their credit report as often as they are able to catch any errors or inconsistencies.
+Most financial experts recommend that consumers check their credit reports as often as they are able to catch any errors or inconsistencies.
 Every consumer has a legal right to receive a free credit report from each credit bureau annually.
 It is a good idea to check your credit report more often directly post-bankruptcy, so you can keep your report in the best shape possible while you recover financially.

-Checking up on your credit report will also allow you to catch exactly when various debts are discharged or how your debt payments are affecting your score.
+Checking up on your credit report will also allow you to catch exactly when various debts are discharged or how your debt payments are affecting your credit score.
 Monitoring the changes closely will alert you to when you might be ready to apply for new credit or make changes to your strategy.

 Use Credit-building Products

 If you would like to repair your credit more quickly, you might be under the impression that you can’t actively build credit because you won’t be approved.
-However, there are credit-building products like secured credit cards and credit-builder loans which may still approve you despite a recent bankruptcy.
-These lending products are secured with a cash security deposit which enables borrowers with a poor score to build credit by making monthly payments.
+However, there are credit-building products like secured credit cards which may allow people to get a credit card after bankruptcy.
+Other products, like credit-builder loans, were designed for bad credit borrowers to help improve their financial situation when paying off their loans.

 By getting a secured credit card or credit-builder loan, you could significantly improve your payment history, which is worth 35%, the largest portion of your credit score calculation.
 This could give your credit score the final boost you need to be approved for a regular credit card.